-A Quick Peek behavior meant that Martin wanted the object, but others often didn't know.
+A Quick Peek

+Nadya had watched her son, Martin, in different activities and had noticed that he would look at something he wanted.
+Nadya knew that this behavior meant that Martin wanted the object, but others often didn't know.
 Nadya thought Martin would have an easier time interacting in activities if he could point to an object to indicate that he wanted it.
 She identified activities Martin liked and in which he could have chances to point as a way to request something he wanted.
 During one of his favorite activities-finger painting-Nadya placed extra colors of paint on a paper in front of him.

 When Nadya noticed Martin looking at the extra colors, she smiled and asked, "What do you want, Martin?"
 Martin looked at his mother, and she pointed to the paint and asked, "More paint?"
 She held Martin's hand, helped him point to the paint, and said "More paint."
 Then she put more paint on his paper.
 Over time, Nadya gradually needed only to show him what to do, and then just tell him what to do.
-Soon, Martin not only pointed without help to request paint during finger painting, he used pointing during many other Learn more about embedded learning opportunities and activities from your early when involved in the activities and think about what new behavior would be useful for doing things without help in the activities.
-Choose activities, as well. interventionist or from online resources such as Using Routines-Based Interventions in Early Childhood Special Education.
+Soon, Martin not only pointed without help to request paint during finger painting, he used pointing during many other activities, as well.